 Participating Health Plans

 We participate with most major insurance companies.
 In today's health care we are always sensitive to the financial concerns of our clients.
 We cooperate with most major health insurance companies and offer flexible payment options to meet your needs.
 Please call us if you have any insurance questions we will verify your coverage with your carrier.
 There are thousands of insurance companies that offer medical coverage and all plans and coverage are different.
 Some insurers participate with more than one network.
-Prior to your first visit we will call to your particular insurance coverage and/or requirements.
-We will advise you of this information before you start physical therapy.
+As a courtesy to you, we verify physical therapy benefits for you.
+We recommend that all clients contact their health insurance carriers to also verify their benefits.

 *Blue Cross and Blue Shield

 *Cigna (PPO, HMO, OAP, OAPC)